Cape Caper Tours have been trading since 2003, and was formally established in September 2003.

 Although the business is an independent, Stand alone, enterprise, our core product certainly is not.

-Our Township Experience Tour and the Cape Care Route- A “trail of two cities”, is structured around initiatives in the Townships.
+Our Township Experience Tour is structured around skills development initiatives in the Township and includes a walk through the area utilising the services of local guides.
 They include mandatory stops and interaction with local people through Community Centers, walking tour conducted by registered community guides, craft markets, taverns, guest houses, schools, health and social services and self-help housing projects.

 A contribution from the tour price is made directly to each place visited, and tourists are able to purchase craft, eat at local restaurants and stay at guest houses for a night.
 Thus by booking with us, the benefits are spread to many other small businesses and individuals on the “other side”.
 The business was awarded with the “Emerging Tourism Entrepreneur Award” by S.A Tourism on World Tourism Day, 27 September 2004.